Are your emails and attachments safe from prying eyes?

 Website | CounterMail.com |

-They also keep no logs and store your mail on diskless servers to protect user privacy.
+In order to ensure your privacy, they keep no logs and they store your mail on diskless servers.
 Countermail anonymizes email headers and also strips the sender’s IP address.
 All emails and attachments are stored encrypted at rest using OpenPGP on servers in Sweden.
+Although the base storage is relatively small (4GB), you can permanently upgrade this via one-time payment.

 + Pros